WWE in New Zealand: WWE Road to WrestleMania 22 Tour

 The WWE SmackDown Road to WrestleMania 22 Tour was the first WWE event held in New Zealand and took place at the Westpac Stadium in Wellington, New Zealand, on March 4, 2006.
 The event was recorded by WWE and aired exclusively on WWE 24/7 in the United States.
 Michael Cole and Tazz recorded the commentary from WWE headquarters in Stamford, Connecticut.

 The event was attended by 23,875.
 WWE talent and management were impressed with the reactions and excitement by the audience, and also the large size of the stadium.
 “Holy Cow, this is a coliseum, not an arena,” was one of the WWE wrestler's remarks when entering inside New Zealand's second-largest stadium.

+WWE 24/7 along with this event also re-aired the Road to WrestleMania Tournament finals where Triple H defeated Rob Van Dam and Big Show to win the tournament and win the right to face John Cena at WrestleMania 22 for the WWE Championship.